wsldl-pg/ArchW-docs/Known-issues.md

 ## fakeroot
-fakeroot is using SYSV IPC by default. but WSL does not support it now.
+fakeroot is using SYSV IPC by default. but WSL1 does not support it now.

 You can use `fakeroot-tcp` package instead.
+(WSL2 doesn't require that)

 Download [fakeroot-tcp-1.23-1-x86_64.pkg.tar.xz](https://github.com/yuk7/arch-prebuilt/releases/download/18082100/fakeroot-tcp-1.23-1-x86_64.pkg.tar.xz) and run ```pacman -U fakeroot-tcp-1.23-1-x86_64.pkg.tar.xz``` to install.